 “Now tell me, would you like to add, delete or modify any of these?”
 I asked her.

 It is better to go through a judgmental evaluation of the criteria at this stage to improve the quality of the final decision.

 “Oh yes, I had forgotten, last time the place we went to was too noisy.
 As you are scientifically evaluating our choices this time, I should add noise level as a new criterion.”
-Though I could feel her hidden barb, keeping an impassive face, just like an analyst I replied with assumed authority, “But a place of good ambience shouldn’t be noisy, isn’t it?
-I mean, noise level, if at all to be used as a criterion should be put under ambience as a dependent criterion.”
+Though I could feel her hidden barb, keeping an impassive face, just like an analyst I replied with assumed authority, “But a place of good ambiance shouldn’t be noisy, isn’t it?
+I mean, noise level, if at all to be used as a criterion should be put under ambiance as a dependent criterion.”

 I had two motives: first to limit the number of criteria and second to ensure that the short-listed criteria are independent of each other.

 The second requirement is of paramount importance in any kind of multi-criteria analysis.
 The powerful method of AHP needs this requirement to be fulfilled.

 From my earlier experiences of problem solving, I believed in this requirement.
 If my possible paths are dependent or linked with each other, confusion reigns supreme and it would be impossible for me to proceed along any path with any kind of certainty.
 It is called an Entangled situation.
 To some extent such a situation resembles a bowl of spaghetti with all strands enmeshed with all others.
 Separating strands from the whole entangled mass is tough.

 For cases of reasoning and analysis, the same principle holds true.
 You must have possible paths, or broken down sub-problems or evaluation criteria independent of each other.
 This follows commonsense.